When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Frozen Words

-Materials: Foam bath letters and Ziploc bags.
+Materials: Foam bath letters, water, and freezer bags.

 Instructions: